htapohcysPreD/OSSM-Firmware/README.md

 # OSSM Software

-This is my modified version of the original [OSSM Firmware](https://github.com/KinkyMakers/OSSM-hardware) with a fer changes:
+This is my modified version of the original [OSSM Firmware](https://github.com/KinkyMakers/OSSM-hardware) with a few changes:

 - WiFi comonents completely removed
 - Simple Stroke Mode removed
+- Different Logo
+- NOT up to date with the original FW!
+I keep it at (for me) suitably a working version

 ### Requirements